 In San Francisco, the requirement to file pre-election statements may be triggered by payments other than expenditures supporting or opposing candidates or measures.
 A San Francisco general purpose committee is required to file pre-election statements during any pre-election period in which the committee makes payments of $500 or more, excluding payments for costs related to the establishment and administration of that committee.
 Exempted costs include those for legal and accounting fees and other expenses incurred in setting up and running a sponsored committee.
 (C&GC Code section 1.135.)

 Electronic statements must include the date incurred for any expenditure required to be reported on the statement.

 SFEC-114.5 – Behested Contributions Received by Certain Committees

-Any ballot measure committee or committee making independent expenditures that receives contributions totaling $5,000 or more in a single calendar year a the behest of a City elective officer must file SFEC-114.5 no later than the deadline to file the semi-annual or pre-election campaign statement that must report the contribution that makes the cumulative total $5,000 or more.
+Any ballot measure committee or committee making independent expenditures that receives contributions totaling $5,000 or more from a single person in a single calendar year at the behest of a City elective officer must file SFEC-114.5 no later than the deadline to file the semi-annual or pre-election campaign statement that must report the contribution that makes the cumulative total $5,000 or more.

 SFEC-124 – Contributions Made by Business Entities

 Any committee required to file campaign statements with the Ethics Commission must disclose certain additional information about any contribution(s) that, in the aggregate, total $10,000 or more from a single business entity in a single election cycle.
 The committee must file SFEC-124 no later than the deadline to file the semi-annual or pre-election campaign statement that must report the contribution that makes the cumulative total $10,000 or more.